lmiller1990/vue-testing-framework/README.md

 Just an experiment.
 I want to try building some small apps with Vue 3, testing them as I go.
 Upgrading Vue Test Utils to work with Vue 3 will take some time and consideration.
 This is me exploring what a less featureful, TypeScript first testing framework might look like.

 This is **not** the next iteration of VTU.
 It's just something I'm working on, to learn better how to build a testing framework.
 This will help me make VTU better in the future.
 No-one wants to use someone's side project or learning project in production - which is why I'm exploring ideas here.
 I hope VTU will benefit from my learnings.
+Maybe the good parts will make it into VTU for Vue.js 3.

 If you see some code that looks suspect/could be improved, you can make an issue/PR or contact me on Vueland, or send me an email.